JuliaLinearAlgebra/MatrixDepot.jl/README.md

 ### Generating a matrix

-`A = matrixdepot("kahan", 10)` generates a matrix using one of the buit-in generators
+`A = matrixdepot("kahan", 10)` generates a matrix using one of the built-in generators

 `md = mdopen("kahan", 10)` returns a handle `md`; matrix can be obtained by `A = md.A`

 ### Accessing Meta-Data

-In general the first form is preferrable, if only the pure matrix is required.
+In general the first form is preferable, if only the pure matrix is required.
 For remote collections no arguments are used.

 The second form allows to access all types of 'meta-data', which may be available for some local or remote matrices.